bholmesdev/bholmesdev/src/blog/why-sveltejs-may-be-the-best-framework-for-new-web-devs.md

 - Hardly any files are needed in a base project

 Of course, it's totally fine if I haven't convinced you with this post; all good posts stoke a little controversy!
 But I hope it at least showed you how freaking cool and simple Svelte can be to learn.

-##Thanks for reading! 😊

-I'm a frontend webdev-in-training always tinkering with something.
-I'll try to post regularly here, so drop a follow if you enjoyed!